Due process

 The case is a challenge

-The Cato Institute, the National Federation of Independent Business Legal Center, and the Pacific Legal Foundation have filed this amicus brief supporting the property owners in Stop the Beachfront Renourishment, Inc. v.
+On September 4, we filed an amicus brief on behalf of Owners’ Counsel of America in Stop the Beachfront Renourishment, Inc. v.
 Florida Dep’t of Environmental Protection, No. 08-11 (cert. granted.
 June 15, 2009).
-The brief argues:

 The property owners have filed their merits brief in the beachfront takings case, Stop the Beachfront Renourishment, Inc. v.
 Florida Dep’t of Environmental Protection, No. 08-11 (cert. granted.
 June 15, 2009).
 The case presents three questions: